Apple Cider Vinegar Review -- Bottled Liquids and Pills

 Apple cider vinegar pills

 In addition to its common liquid form, apple cider vinegar is sold as a supplement as capsules or tablets.
-However, there are no clinical studies on the effects of these pills on blood sugar or weight loss in people.
+As discussed above, one study using vinegar tablets found they were not effective in lowering blood sugar after a meal compared to liquid apple cider vinegar, although the type of vinegar in the tablets was not specified.
+There does not appear to be any other published clinical studies on the effects of vinegar pills on blood sugar or weight loss in people.